Minor League Baseball Umpire Training Academy: Entrance requirements

 To be accepted to the Minor League Baseball Umpire Training Academy, individuals must be at least 18 years of age and in good physical condition.
 Candidates are not required to have prior experience in umpiring, as all students receive the same comprehensive training and evaluation.
 Applicants must submit a signed enrollment contract to complete the registration process and submit a minimum $200 deposit in order to be enrolled in the course.

 Curriculum

-Minor League Baseball Umpire Training Academy students receive 216 hours of instruction which is separated into three areas: classroom, field and plate work.
+Minor League Baseball Umpire Training Academy students receive 216 hours of instruction which is separated into three areas: classroom, field work, and plate work.
 Topics covered include effort and professionalism, base instruction, plate instruction and game and situation management.

 Graduation requirements

 Students at the Minor League Baseball Umpire Training Academy are graded on an overall pass or fail system for each course, based on satisfactory progress in the core competency areas and written examination scores.
 Upon satisfactory completion of the program, students are awarded a Certificate of Training.